blitnee/Memory-Game/README.md

 4. When all cards have been matched, the player wins the game.
 5. A player can get three wrong answers before game over.
 6. Players can restart the game at any time.

+## Code Dependencies

+The app has no code dependencies, and was built using HTML, CSS, and JS.